52 Types of Beetles in Washington State

 Click beetles are one of the different types of beetles in Washington state.
 They are aptly named due to their large mandibles (jaws) that they use to make clicking sounds.

 When these jaws snap shut, a unique mechanism produces a sibilant sound.
-The jaws are located at such an angle that one side overlaps another, making it possible for them to click into place when they close.
+The jaws are located at such an angle that one side overlaps the other, allowing them to click into place when they close.

 Often found under rotting logs and leaves, click beetles measure between 0.8 and 1 inch long.
 Their bodies are round and metallic gray or bronze, with yellow spots on each side.